FudgeMunkey/rss-sms/README.md

    1. Name: rss-sms-scheduler
 8. Click 'Create rule'

-**RSS SMS** should run immediately and then again in around 10 minutes.
-Change the *config.yml* file to verify that RSS SMS is sending texts correctly and on time.
+**RSS SMS** should run immediately and then again every 10 minutes.
+Change the *config.yml* file to trigger on a recent post and run a test to verify that **RSS SMS** is sending texts correctly and on time.

 ### Updating config.yml

 To change your subscriptions, you just need to edit the *config.yml* file and click 'Deploy' to save your changes.
+You can verify that your changes have worked by running a test.

 # APIs